 4) Project Sponsor vs Project Stakeholder

-5) Project Sponsor vs Project Owner
+5) Project Sponsor vs Project Manager

-6) Project Sponsor vs Project Manager
+6) Project Sponsor vs Project Owner

-8) Conclusion
+9) Conclusion

-Thus, they are primarily included at the early stage of the project, since the Sponsor initiates or supports the idea and only after that does the project get started.
+Thus, they are primarily included at the early stage of the project, since the Project Sponsor initiates or supports the idea and only after that does the project get started.

-Role of Project Sponsor
+Role of the Project Sponsor

 Setting Goals and Estimating the Project Benefits

-a) Defining Project Success
+a) Defining Success:

-b) Estimating Project Benefits
+b) Estimating Benefits:

-c) Aligning Team Objectives
+c) Aligning Team Goals:

-d) Communicating Project Goals
+d) Sharing Project Goals:

 Establishing Project Governance Guidelines

-b) Defining Roles and Responsibilities
+b) Define Roles and Responsibilities:

-c) Appointing Key Personnel
+c) Appoint Key People:

-d) Establishing Communication Protocols
+d) Establish Communication Channels:

-e) Monitoring Governance Adherence
+e) Monitor Governance Compliance:

 Establishing the Project Vision

-b) Aligning the Vision With Organisational Goals
+b) Align the Vision with Organisational Goals:

-c) Communicating the Vision Effectively
+c) Share the Vision Clearly:

-d) Championing the Vision
+d) Keep the Vision Front and Centre:

 Responsibilities of a Project Sponsor